color-js/color.js/docs/interpolation.md

 ```

 The `space` parameter controls the color space interpolation occurs in and defaults to Lab.
+Colors do not need to be in that space, they will be converted for interpolation.
 The interpolation space can make a big difference in the result:

 ```js